lnxchk/pdgarage-samples/README.md

 * **change_event.sh** (September 10): Shell script to create change events on a PagerDuty service.
 To use this script, add your account API Key as the TOKEN and your service integration key as the KEY.

 * **change_events.rb** (September 13, 20): Ruby script to create change events on a PagerDuty service.
 Similar to the shell script above, change the *service_key* and *account_token* variables for your account.

+* **incident.sh**: Shell script to create a single incident on a service.
+To use this script, change the token to be your api_key, the from: address to an email address associated with your account, and the ID of the service to a service in your account.